Vrata: Hinduism

 Vrata is a religious votive rite, a vow often involving abstinence from food, particularly common with women.
 It may be accompanied with elaborate prayers, other rites such as charity or visit to a temple, sometimes observed during festivals or with sanskara (rite of passage) ceremonies.
 It is found in ancient Hindu texts such as the Vedas, but in a fluid context that is not in the sense of pious observances.

-The Hindu Upanishads conceptualize Vrata as an ethical and behavioral discipline process, one where food is respected, the needy helped, the stranger welcomed, the student carries on the pursuit of knowledge.
-The Puranas link the practice to the empowering concept of Shakti of a woman, while the Dharmasastras link the practice to one possible form of penance through the concept of Prāyaścitta for both men and women.
+The Upanishads conceptualize Vrata as an ethical and behavioral process of discipline: one where food is respected, the needy helped, the stranger welcomed, and the student carries on the pursuit of knowledge.
+The Puranas link the practice to the empowering concept, the Shakti of a woman, while the Dharmasastras link the practice to one possible form of penance through the concept of Prāyaścitta for both men and women.

+The Yoga Sutras (verse II.31) mentions the word vrata, where Patanjali highlights that the five yamas form a mahavrata (a great vow).
+In this verse, Patanjali states that yamas (vrata or mahavrata) is universal and applies to all practicing yogis, regardless of class, location, time, or specific situation.

-A vrata is a personal practice, typically involves no priest, but may involve personal prayer, chanting, reading of spiritual texts, social get together of friends and family, or silent meditation.
+A vrata is a personal practice that typically involves no priest, but it may involve personal prayer, chanting, reading of spiritual texts, social get-togethers of friends and family, or silent meditation.